AmitShwartz/hood-finder/README.md

 2. Address any known bugs in the libraries.

 To start the app, run either "npm run start" or "npx expo start", and select your preferred platform.
 Personally, I recommend using Android.

+## Justifications

+### DB Justification for SQL Database:

+1. The provided data is a well-defined schema and SQL databases are designed and structured for it, making it easy to enforce data integrity and consistency.
+2. MySQL is faster when selecting a large number of records.
+3. For Future aggregation purposes, for example, join with table Users that connect the user to his neighborhood.
+The relations are much clearer, as well as the time of execution of the joins.

+To summarize, if the dataset grows in complexity or requires more sophisticated querying capabilities in the future, an SQL database can accommodate those needs effectively while providing strong data consistency and integrity.
+However, if the dataset were to expand significantly or if there were requirements for unstructured or semi-structured data, a NoSQL database might become a more viable option.

 ## Usage